armsp/nano-33-ble-gen/web_bluetooth.md

 ## Steps to Run

 1. Load the `BatteryMonitor` example from ArduinoBLE Library
+2. Open the Serial Monitor (it's important, otherwise the sketch won't progress forward to transfer data)
-2. Goto the `bluetooth/web_bluetooth` folder in master and open the html file in Chrome.
+3. Goto the `bluetooth/web_bluetooth` folder in master and open the html file in Chrome.
-3. Connect and watch the value change in the box
+4. Connect and watch the value change in the box

 # Web Bluetooth Real Time Accelerometer Data Plotting

-For real time plotting I am using the [_dygraph.js_]() library.
+For real time plotting I am using the [_dygraph.js_](http://dygraphs.com/) library.

 ### Demo
 1. Load the [accelerometer_xyz_plotting](https://github.com/armsp/nano-33-ble-gen/tree/master/bluetooth/real_time_plotting/accelerometer_xyz_plotting) sketch on your Nano 33 BLE
+2. Open the Serial Monitor (it's important, otherwise the sketch won't progress forward to transfer data)
-2. Open the [index.html](https://github.com/armsp/nano-33-ble-gen/blob/master/bluetooth/real_time_plotting/index.html) page in _Chrome_ (other browsers are not supported) and connect to your Arduino Nano 33 BLE and watch the graph update.
+3. Open the [index.html](https://github.com/armsp/nano-33-ble-gen/blob/master/bluetooth/real_time_plotting/index.html) page in _Chrome_ (other browsers are not supported) and connect to your Arduino Nano 33 BLE and watch the graph update.

 OR

-Visit this [Web Bluetooth based Real Time Plotting]() (after uploading the sketch) and follow the prompts.
+Visit this [Web Bluetooth based Real Time Plotting](https://armsp.github.io/nano-33-ble-gen/webbluetooth_plotting.html) (after uploading the sketch and opening Serial Monitor) and follow the prompts.

 * Random Plot
 ![Random Plot](rt_plot.png)